dora-team/fourkeys/experimental/terraform/README.md

             * Choose the appropriate option for your CICD system, or choose "other" to skip CICD integration
         * _(see `/README.md#extending-to-other-event-sources` to integrate event sources not available during setup)_
     *   Would you like to generate mock data? (y/N)
         *   If you select yes, a script will run through and send mock GitLab or GitHub events to your event-handler.
 This will populate your dashboard with mock data.
 The mock data will include the work "mock" in the source.
 You can generate mock data without using the setup script.
 See [Generating mock data](../readme.md).
+            *   To exclude the mock data from the dashboard, update the SQL script to filter out any source with the word mock in it by adding: `WHERE source not like "%mock"`.

 ### Making changes
 At some point after running the setup script, you may want to make modifications to your infrastructure.
 Or, the Four Keys project itself may be updated with a new configuration.
 Terraform can be used to apply any incremental changes: after updating the configuration files, run `terraform apply`.
 You'll be prompted to confirm the planned changes; review them carefully, then type `yes` to proceed.